RodeoYeeHa/behave2unitgen/README.md

 The requirement we want to test is:

     The system must allow the user to delete any of his contacts.
     The user is not allowed to delete contacts of other owners.

-This example show how difficult it is to describe a relatively complex requirement.
+This example shows how difficult it is to describe a relatively complex requirement.
 The following testcase make shure, that e.g. when a Contact with the name 'Severin' exists for multiple owners, the user can only delete his own Contacts:

     @RunWith(SpringJUnit4ClassRunner.class)
     @ContextConfiguration(locations = { "classpath:application-context.xml" })